trap-representation/Chlore/README.md

   pushp putstr call
   hlt
 ````
-1. Check out more examples in the `examples` directory.

 If you're curious about how the language looks like, you can check the `grammar.txt` which contains a summary of the syntax of Chlore.